manuel12/fluent-css/README.md

 ![Heading example](demo/heading.png)

-...you need to add the required classes, in this case "heading-depth" and "bg-green", to the h1 element...
+...you need to add the required classes, in this case _.heading-depth_ and _.bg-green_, to the h1 element...

     <html>
       <body>